foggy-frost-forest/UniMoE-Audio/README.md

     ├── video_preprocessor_config.json
     └── vocab.json
 ```
+A `dac model` is also required to be downloaded in '/path/to/UniMoE-Audio/dac_model'.
 ## How to infer and deploy your demo

 ### 1.Make sure that all the weights are downloaded and the running environment is set correctly.